RohanDhakal1320/Automation_project/README.md

 Contributions are what make the open source comunity such a wonderful place to learn, inspire, and create/ Any contributions you make are greatly appreciated.

-Before contributing, please ensure you follow the [Contribution Guidelines](https://github.com/RohanDhakal1320/Personal_Profile/blob/main/docs/contribution.md) and adhere to the project's Code of Conduct.
+Before contributing, please ensure you follow the [Contribution Guidelines](https://github.com/RohanDhakal1320/Personal_Profile/blob/main/docs/contribution.md) and adhere to the project's [Code of Conduct](https://github.com/RohanDhakal1320/Personal_Profile/blob/main/docs/code_of_conduct.md)

 ## Contact